How will the base rate increase affect your landlords?

 New research shows that over three-quarters of landlords plan to choose a fixed-rate plan when they remortgage.

 The length of fixed-rate mortgages that landlords are choosing reflects this trend further.
-Twenty-four percent of landlords are now considering shorter two or three-year fixed rate deals - up from 13% in last year's survey.
+Thirty-two percent of landlords are now considering shorter two-year fixed rate deals - up from 13% in last year's survey.

 When will the base rate come down?

 The base rate hinges on the rate of inflation - the rate at which the average cost for standard household items is rising.
 If that rate slows, base rates are more likely to drop.
-However, it won't be immediate.
+However, it won't be immediate - and the government's rate of inflation is 2%.

 What's been the impact of the changes to section 24 on mortgage interest payments?